Review: Gurumin 3D: A Monstrous Adventure

 If you’re interested in Gurumin, I’d probably point you in the direction of last year’s Steam release.

-Review copy provided by Mastiff.
+Review copy provided by Mastiff for 3DS.
 Screenshots courtesy of Mastiff.